nhsconnect/FHIR-NRLS-API/pages/retrieval/formats/retrieval_observations_fhir_stu3.md

 ## Retrieval Mechanism

-The retrieval mechanism for the “Observation List FHIR STU3 v1” record format is the SSP Read Interaction.
-Consumers and Providers MUST meet all requirements outlined on the SSP Read Interaction page.
+For the “Observation List FHIR STU3 v1” record format, the [SSP Read](retrieval_ssp.html) retrieval interaction **MUST** be supported.

-The provider will define the endpoint URL that is included in the NRL pointer, but when a consumer requests the data using the pointer no additional headers or parameters should be needed beyond those required by the SSP.
+The provider defines the endpoint URL that is included in the NRL pointer, but when a consumer requests the information using the pointer no additional headers or parameters should be needed beyond those required by the SSP.

 ## Citizen vs Health Care Professional request